BlueberryWolf/ClickSounds/README.md

 ## Performance

-This thing is actually fast.
+This thing is actually fast (unlike the older AHK script by [@Camera4040](https://github.com/camera4040)).
 Uses Windows low-level hooks for input monitoring (no polling nonsense) and async audio playback so sounds don't block your typing.
-Is configured by default to handle 32 concurrent sounds without breaking a sweat.
+It is configured by default to handle 32 concurrent sounds without breaking a sweat.

 Basically it won't slow down your fast ass typing or mess with your gaming.